Hermiston, Oregon: Climate

 According to the Köppen climate classification system, Hermiston has a steppe climate (Köppen BSk).
 This gives the area hot dry summers with high daytime temperatures which do cool considerably overnight, and relatively cold winters which typically yield several snow storms per year with relatively minimal accumulation.
-On June 29, 2021 a max temperature of 118 °F was recorded in Hermiston, which is just one degree below the new all-time record high temperature for the State of Oregon, which was set in Jefferson County on the same day.
+On June 29, 2021, a max temperature of 118 °F was recorded in Hermiston, which is just one degree below the new all-time record high temperature for the State of Oregon, which was set at the nearby Pelton Dam, which is also in Jefferson County, on the same day.

 Demographics

+2023 Portland State University Estimates

+Portland State University's Population Research Center (PRC) provides the official annual population estimates for cities and counties to the State of Oregon for the purposes of state shared funding allocations.
+PSU's 2023 Certified Population Estimate for Hermiston was 20,322.
+Due to the PRC's more detailed analysis, these estimates have proven more accurate than the U.S. Census Bureau's annual estimates.

 2020 Census

-As of the U.S. Census of 2020, there were 19,354 people residing in the city, a growth of 2,609 residents since the 2010 Census.
+As of the U.S. 2020 census, there were 19,354 people residing in the city, a growth of 2,609 residents since the 2010 Census.
 Due to its consistent growth registering as an outlier among rural communities across the U.S., the 2020 Census figure far out-paced the Census Bureau's 2019 estimate for the community of 17,782.
 This same phenomenon occurred with the community's 2010 Census count far exceeded government estimates from 2009.

 The racial makeup of the city was 56% White, 0.6% African American, 1.5% Native American, 1.4% Asian, 0.3% Pacific Islander, 22.6% from other races, and 17% identified as more than one race.
 Hispanic or Latino of any race were 44.2% of the population.